Wilfred/wilfred.github.com/_posts/2013-05-09-multi-paradigm-elisp.markdown

         return sum / arguments.length;
     }

-We can use defun* (another feature originally from Common Lisp) to write variadic functions in elisp.
-This gives us a straightforward
+We can use defun* to write variadic functions in elisp.
+This gives us a straightforward translation:
-translation:

     (eval-when-compile (require 'cl))